The Conventional Mortgage Loan

 Those who have just entered the housing market and found the home of their dreams may be intimidated by the countless loan options available.
 Conventional mortgage loans are one of many home loans you can take to help finance your home purchase.
 Although it requires a sizable down payment and a high credit score, conventional mortgage loans may be the perfect solution for you.

-At Goldwater Bank, we are committed to serving you by walking alongside you toward homeownership.
+We are committed to serving you by walking alongside you toward homeownership.
 Depending upon your home buying circumstances, we believe conventional mortgages can be an excellent choice to fund your dream home.
 We want to break down more about conventional loans so you can make the best-informed home loan decision.

 What are conventional mortgage loans?